Bob1272001/Bob1272001.github.io/README.md

-Different types of data input
+Scouting website for 4795 online, QR code generation for data input